FirelyTeam/firely-docs/firelynetsdk/parsing/itypedelement.rst

         IStructureDefinitionSummaryProvider provider, string type = null,
         TypedElementSettings settings = null);

 Notice that the ``provider`` parameter is used to pass in type information structured by the ``IStructureDefinitionSummaryProvider`` interface.
-Currently, the API supplies two implementations of this interface:
+Currently, the SDK supplies two implementations of this interface:

 * The ``PocoStructureDefinitionSummaryProvider``, which obtains type information from pre-compiled POCO classes.
 This is very similar to calling ``ToTypedElement()`` on a POCO, but this method does not require the caller to have data present in POCOs.
 * The ``StructureDefinitionSummaryProvider``, which obtains type information from ``StructureDefinitions`` provided with the core specification and additional Implementation Guides and packages.
 The constructor for this provider needs a reference to an ``IResourceResolver``, which is the subsystem used to get access to FHIR's metadata resources (like ``StructureDefinition``).
 See :ref:`specification-sources` for more information about ``IResourceResolver``.